 From Billions to None: The Passenger Pigeon's Flight to Extinction reveals the compelling story of the unlikely extinction of the passenger pigeon.
 For centuries, the sleek long-distance flyer was the most abundant bird in North America and perhaps the world.
 Then, in a matter of decades, it was hunted to extinction.
 On September 1, 1914, Martha, the last passenger pigeon in captivity, died in the Cincinnati Zoo, marking the end of the species.

 This award-winning film follows naturalist and author Joel Greenberg,A Feathered River Across the Sky: The Passenger Pigeon's Flight to Extinction, (Bloomsbury USA, 2014), scientists, artists and teachers who are drawn to this literal teachable moment, and its striking relevance to conservation challenges today.
-The "De-extinction" movement, and the plan to bring back the passenger pigeon, is briefly explored.
-Highlights include breathtaking CGI animatio of massive flocks, as well as astonishing aerials captured by remote control quadcopters equipped with GoPro cameras.
+The "De-extinction" movement, the plan to bring back the passenger pigeon, are briefly explored.
+Highlights include breathtaking CGI animation of massive flocks, as well as astonishing aerials captured by remote control quadcopters equipped with GoPro cameras.

 From Billions to None will be screening twice at the American Conservation Film Festival in Sheperdstown, WV, Oct 30 thru Nov.
 2nd.
 Prior to the festival, the documentary garnered a Broadcast Award from the festival, which recognizes films "with compelling conservation issues that educate, motivate and inspire viewers."